anderbellstudios/mouse-trapped/README.md

 RAILS_ENV=production bin/rake db:migrate
 ```

-You can now start the server.
+You can now start the server using the custom rake task `server`.
+(Note that this is different to `rails server`, which will start the application in development mode by default.)

 ```
 bin/rake server